 A woman that didn’t openly conform to her societal role as a wife, a daughter, or a bacheloress, was often considered a ‘shrew’.
 A societal outcast.
 That is to say, rebellious or feminist types fit the role wonderfully.

-Contrary to modern society, the taming device was viewed not as torture or abuse, but an expected measure, almost essential in rendering the woman ‘normal’.
+Contrary to modern society, the taming device was viewed not as torture or abuse, but an expected measure, almost essential in rendering the woman ‘appropriate’.

-I researched some foreign translations of the title, already doubtful that such peculiar and colloquial understanding of ‘taming a shrew’ could render a deserving translation.
+I researched some foreign translations of the title, already skeptical that such a peculiar and colloquial understanding as ‘taming of a shrew’ could produce a deserving translation.
 As often the case, I came upon the following abominable varieties: ‘Укроще́ние стропти́вой’ in Russian, ‘La fierecilla domada’/‘La doma de la bravía’ in Spanish, ‘A Megera Domada’ in Brazilian Portuguese.

 Anyway.
-It suffices to say that there is a shrew in this play and she does undergo quiet a bit of taming.
-The shrew is one of the two sisters, who, unlike the other, scorns at the idea of marriage and courting.
+It suffices to say that there is a shrew in the play.
+And the shrew undergoes quiet a bit of taming.
+She is one of the two sisters, who, contrary to the other, scorns at the idea of marriage and courting.

 Early on, I was taken aback by the taunting she undergoes from her very father.
 He even encourages other courtiers (suitors) in the deed.
-Albeit with a certain playfulness, she’s treated as the very devil.
+Albeit with a certain playfulness, she’s treated as a very personification of the devil.

 But the play relates the shrew’s journey in such a witty and entertaining fashion that even a contemporary feminist shouldn’t feel too resentful.
 It’s all quiet entertaining and downright hilarious.

 My falcon now is sharp and passing empty.

 And till she stoop she must not be full-gorg’d,